Jerez de la Frontera: Early modern period

 Jerez in the 1560s, by Anton van den Wyngaerde, as seen from the North–East.

 The discovery of the Americas and the conquest of Granada, in 1492, made Jerez one of the most prosperous cities of Andalusia through trade and through its proximity to the ports of Seville and Cádiz.
 Attracted by the economic possibilities offered by the winemaking business, a substantial foreign European population (English, Flemish, Portuguese and, most notably, Genoese) installed in the city.
 Together with the local wealthy class, they participated in slave ownership.

 Despite the social, economic and political decadence that occurred in the seventeenth century, towards the end of the Habsburg rule, the city managed to maintain a reasonable pace of development, becoming world-famous for its wine industry.

 Late modern period

 In January 1892, a peasant uprising took place in Jerez and its violent repression lead to a series of protests and revenge bombings in the next decade.

+In 2026, Jerez will hold the title of Spanish Capital of Gastronomy.